Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The asymptotic expansion of expectation values

 In the following, we work in dimensional regularization, dropping the regulator and setting $d=4$ whenever integrals are convergent.
 We will discuss the two regions in turn.
 It will turn out that the external gravitons are effectively close to on-shell in both regions.
-However, the space-like components in the Coulomb region are parametrically smaller than those in the radiation region. \footnote{ Coulomb modes at ${\cal I}^+$ describe essentially static space-time metrics.
+However, the space-like components in the Coulomb region are parametrically smaller than those in the radiation region.\footnote{ Coulomb modes describe essentially static space-time metrics.
 They, however, also source nontrivial time-dependent contributions which can be interpreted as a certain BMS supertranslation of a metric with no Coulomb modes at ${\cal I}^+$, see e.g. Refs.~\cite{Veneziano:2022zwh, DiVecchia:2022owy, Georgoudis:2023eke, Bini:2024rsy, Elkhidir:2024izo}.
-We also note that these time-dependent contributions are logarithmically enhanced in the presence of off-shell external gravitons, somewhat analogously to the mechanism outlined in Sec.~\ref{sec:offshellgravitonregularization}, see \cite{Elkhidir:2024izo}.
-In Sec.~\ref{sec:sublead}, we will discuss simultaneously all the $\ln k^2$ terms, without distinguishing their detailed origin. }
+We also note that these time-dependent contributions bring logarithmic correction in the presence of off-shell external gravitons, somewhat analogously to the mechanism outlined in Sec.~\ref{sec:offshellgravitonregularization}, see \cite{Elkhidir:2024izo}.
+In Sec.~\ref{sec:sublead}, we will discuss simultaneously all the $\log k^2$ terms, without distinguishing their detailed origin.
+Generically, different logarithmic correction correspond to different boundary conditions on space-like Cauchy hypersurfaces. }